 The PeerCARE Study (Peer Community-based Assistant in REtention) (PeerCARE)

 The provision of HIV care and prevention services in resource-limited settings (RLS) entails substantial challenges due to a human resource crisis.
 One strategy to address this human resource crisis is task shifting—the redistribution of tasks from higher trained providers to health workers with less training.
-Peer heath workers (PHWs), a group of community health workers who are people living with HIV (PLHIV), are an underutilized cadre to whom tasks can be shifted.
+Peer supporters, a group of community health workers who are people living with HIV (PLHIV), are an underutilized cadre to whom tasks can be shifted.
 Peers have been used extensively and effectively in HIV/AIDS programs in RLS, typically as peer educators who provide HIV prevention and education services.
-PHWs may be a potential source for not only providing care, but also impacting patient behaviors through peer counseling, education, and psychosocial support.
+Peers may be a potential source for not only providing care, but also impacting patient behaviors through peer counseling, education, and psychosocial support.

 With the scale up of HIV counseling and testing in RLS, increasing numbers of PLHIV know their serostatus and could potentially be engaged in care and prevention services.
 While antiretroviral therapy (ART) is a critical component of care which has been a source of much attention, PLHIV who are not yet on ART can also benefit from being engaged in care and utilizing other evidence-based health interventions besides ART.
 Also, many HIV/AIDS care programs have difficulty both retaining PLHIV in care prior to ART and initiating ART in a timely fashion.
-Additionally, many PLHIV not yet on ART still engage in risky sexual behaviors and do not fully utilize a proven basic preventive care package (BCP) set of interventions (cotrimoxazole prophylaxis, bednets, and safe water systems).
-PHWs may be able to impact PLHIV not yet on ART by improving linkages to care, facilitating timely initiation of preventive interventions and ART, and decreasing risky sexual behaviors.
-However, well-designed and evaluated operations research is needed to assess PHW effects on these care and behavioral outcomes.
+Additionally, many PLHIV not yet on ART still engage in risky sexual behaviors and do not fully utilize a proven basic preventive care package (BCP) set of interventions (cotrimoxazole prophylaxis, bed nets, and safe water systems).
+Peers may be able to impact PLHIV not yet on ART by improving linkages to care, facilitating timely initiation of preventive interventions and ART, and decreasing risky sexual behaviors.
+However, well-designed and evaluated operations research is needed to assess peer support effects on these care and behavioral outcomes.

 |Official Title:||The PeerCARE Study (Peer Community-based Assistant in REtention): Effect of Peer Health Workers on People Living With HIV Not on Antiretroviral Therapy—A Randomized Trial|

 |Study Start Date :||June 2011|

-Experimental: Peer Health Worker
+Experimental: Peer Support

-Peer Health Worker (PHW) assigned to participant.
+Peer supporter assigned to participant.

-Behavioral: Peer Health Worker
+Behavioral: Peer Support

 No Intervention: Standard of Care

-No Peer Health Worker assigned.
+No peer assigned.
 Current standard of care.

 |Rakai Health Sciences Program|

 |Principal Investigator:||Larry William Chang, MD, MPH||Johns Hopkins University|